in

 People may opt for liposuction, cool sculpting, or bariatric surgery.
 However, regular exercise, 20 minutes of HIIT exercise, and supplements like berberine and inositol may also help [Ref].

-In addition, the novel drugs such as Wegovy or Ozempic, and Saxenda (Liraglutide) may amplify the weight loss effects of HIIT exercises and low-calorie food.
+In addition, novel drugs such as Wegovy or Ozempic, and Saxenda (Liraglutide) may amplify the weight loss effects of HIIT exercises and low-calorie food.

 Here are a few belly pics of women: “How does PCOS Belly Look Like?”: